 Release Date: February 21, 2021

-Many of these enhancements are the direct result of your feedback.
+These enhancements are the direct result of your feedback.

 For this release, we recommend that you review the following checklists and complete the relevant tasks so that you can adjust your policies and workflows and train your staff.
 These checklists identify updates that we have determined as significant for most institutions.
 We encourage you to review all of the items in the release notes to determine whether there are other items that might require additional action or follow up by your institution.